launchdarkly/api-client-java/docs/WebhooksApi.md

 # **getWebhooks**
 > Webhooks getWebhooks()

-Fetch a list of all webhooks
+Fetch a list of all webhooks.

 ### Example
 ```java